inoxlang/inox/README.md

 The Inox binary comes with a **project server** that your IDE connects to.
 This server is a LSP server with additional methods, it enables the developer to develop, debug, test, deploy & manage secrets, all from VsCode.
 The project server will also provide automatic infrastructure management in the **near future**.

+__There is no local development environment.__ Code files are cached on the IDE for readonly access though.

 ```mermaid
 graph LR